Learn/Key Features

 Orra EQ: Complete Feature Overview

 Orra EQ is a 16-band parametric equalizer designed for the way engineers actually work.
 Beyond traditional EQ, it integrates saturation, dynamics, and intelligent workflow features into a single series-chain processor.
+Updated for v1.2.1 with a complete per-band sidechain system, Orra Link, oversampling, and a redesigned settings workflow.
 Here's everything it can do.

 Core EQ Engine